jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) a condition requiring provision of a bond (and describing the terms of that bond) in accordance with section 108A:
   (c) a condition requiring that services or works, including (but without limitation) the protection, planting, or replanting of any tree or other vegetation or the protection, restoration, or enhancement of any natural or physical resource, be provided:
   (d) in respect of any resource consent (other than a subdivision consent), a condition requiring that a covenant be entered into, in favour of the consent authority, in respect of the performance of any condition of the resource consent (being a condition which relates to the use of land to which the consent relates):
+  (da) a condition to mitigate any risk that the resource consent may not be complied with having regard to any previous non-compliance by the applicant that is the subject of an abatement order, enforcement order, infringement notice, or conviction under this Act referred to in section 104(2EA):
   (e) subject to subsection (8), in respect of a discharge permit or a coastal permit to do something that would otherwise contravene section 15 (relating to the discharge of contaminants) or section 15B, a condition requiring the holder to adopt the best practicable option to prevent or minimise any actual or likely adverse effect on the environment of the discharge and other discharges (if any) made by the person from the same site or source:
   (f) in respect of a subdivision consent, any condition described in section 220 (notwithstanding any limitation on the imposition of conditions provided for by section 87A(2)﻿(b) or (3)﻿(a)):
   (g) in respect of any resource consent for reclamation granted by the relevant consent authority, a condition requiring an esplanade reserve or esplanade strip of any specified width to be set aside or created under Part 10: